santeappbusiness/sante/docs/security-evidence.md

 model, and violations() re-checks the model's output after, so an injected fitRequest cannot widen a constraint or introduce a disallowed movement.
 Fix queued: length-bound fitRequest, parse checkin/plan before use

+## XSS : free text input is safely escaped

+the profile has content field where a user can type freely and which is later rendered back to them and was tested for script injection on the deployed app.
+<script>alert('xss')</script> entered into the context field and saved.
+after reload nothing changed.

+## Demo-data fictional only

+maya is presented in app as fictional only .